jacob-swanson/personal-site/src/_posts/2023-09-19-nixos-proxmox-lxc-setup.md

 ## Getting an LXC container template into Proxmox

 A template can either be downloaded from the Nix pipeline, or built using the Proxmox LXC community generator.
-This file needs to be uploaded to Proxmox as an CT template.
+This file needs to be uploaded to Proxmox as a CT template.

 ### Downloading an image